weimeilin79/gs-redpanda-k8s/mm2-2-schema-registry/step1.md

 ### Start Consumer and download the schema

 We'll need a consumer, our consumer will be grabbing the latest schema from the registry.
-Stay in _tab 3_, and build the consumer:
+Go to _tab 3_, and build the consumer:
 ```
 cd /root/quarkus-apps/avro-schema-consumer/
 ./mvnw process-resources install